-- our ability to implement our business strategy and the business strategy of Front Yard; - our ability to retain Front Yard as a client; - our ability to retain and maintain our strategic relationships; - the ability of Front Yard to generate a return on invested capital in excess of applicable hurdle rates under our management; - our ability to obtain additional asset management clients; - our ability to effectively compete with our competitors; - Front Yard's ability to complete future or pending transactions; - the failure of our service providers to effectively perform their obligations under their agreements with us; - the failure of Front Yard's service providers to effectively perform their obligations under their agreements with Front Yard; - general economic and market conditions; and - governmental regulations, taxes and policies.
+- our ability to implement our business strategy and the business strategy of Front Yard; - our ability to retain Front Yard as a client; - our ability to retain and maintain our strategic relationships; - the ability of Front Yard to generate a return on invested capital in excess of applicable hurdle rates under our management; - our ability to obtain additional asset management clients; - our ability to effectively compete with our competitors; - Front Yard's ability to complete future or pending transactions; - the failure of our service providers to effectively perform their obligations under their agreements with us; - our ability to integrate newly acquired rental assets into Front Yard's portfolio; - our ability to successfully and efficiently integrate and manage Front Yard's newly acquired property manager or effectively manage the performance of Front Yard's internal property manager at the level and/or the cost that it anticipates: - the failure of Front Yard's service providers to effectively perform their obligations under their agreements with Front Yard; - our failure to maintain Front Yard's qualification as a REIT; - general economic and market conditions; and - governmental regulations, taxes and policies.

-While forward-looking statements reflect our good faith beliefs, assumptions and expectations, they are not guarantees of future performance.
+While forward-looking statements reflect our good faith beliefs, assumptions, and expectations, they are not guarantees of future performance.
 Such forward-looking statements speak only as of their respective dates, and we assume no obligation to update them to reflect changes in underlying assumptions or factors, new information or otherwise.
-For a further discussion of these and other factors that could cause our future results to differ materially from any forward-looking statements, please see the risk factors set forth in our Annual Report on Form 10-K for the year ended December 31, 2017.
+For a further discussion of these and other factors that could cause our future results to differ materially from any forward-looking statements, please see Part II, Item 1A in this Quarterly Report on Form 10-Q and "Item 1A.
+Risk factors" in our Annual Report on Form 10-K for the year ended December 31, 2017.